-- Minimum of six hard-surface, quality courts of similar speed and surface with umpires' chairs. - Adequate number of practice courts of same or similar surface to the competition courts near the competition site. - Availability of backup indoor site (if appropriate for your region). - Appropriate seating for estimated attendance. - Minimum of six ITA-certified umpires plus one head referee. - Adequate training facilities and medical personnel on site at all times. - Tournament director (other than the institution's head coach) and appropriate game management personnel. - Two squeegees and two blowers available at each competition court. - Hotels (25 rooms for single-gender sites and 46 rooms for dual-gender sites for first and second rounds; nine rooms for single-gender sites and 18 rooms for dual-gender sites for super regionals) secured 30 miles or 30 minutes, whichever is less, from the competition site. - Hosts must provide a letter of agreement between the host and the team hotel(s) to the NCAA stating that rooms are being held.
+- Minimum of six hard-surface, quality courts of similar speed and surface with umpires' chairs. - Adequate number of practice courts of same or similar surface to the competition courts near the competition site. - Availability of backup indoor site.
+Potential hosts may submit a waiver request to the committee if indoor courts are not available. - Appropriate seating for estimated attendance. - Minimum of six ITA-certified umpires plus one head referee. - Adequate training facilities and medical personnel on-site at all times. - Tournament director (other than the institution's head coach) and appropriate game management personnel. - Two squeegees and two blowers available at each competition court. - Hotels (25 rooms for single-gender sites and 46 rooms for dual-gender sites for first and second rounds; nine rooms for single-gender sites and 18 rooms for dual-gender sites for super regionals) secured 30 miles or 30 minutes, whichever is less, from the competition site. - Hosts must provide a letter of agreement between the host and the team hotel(s) to the NCAA stating that rooms are being held.
 Failure to provide the letter of agreement may jeopardize your selection as a host.
-Failure to secure the minimum number of rooms for visiting team(s) may result in a fine (\$300) and could jeopardize your selection as a host in the future.
+Failure to secure the minimum number of rooms for visiting team(s) may result in a fine (\$300) and could jeopardize a school's selection as a future host.